oalnaseri/oalnaseri.github.io/_pages/about.md

 ---

 I excel in both teaching and industry.
 I balance my role as a professor with a system architect position at ZF Friedrichshafen AG, a leader in automotive technology.
 My expertise spans mobile/Optical communication and cutting-edge autonomous vehicle systems.
-I boast a strong background in engineering, with a Ph.D. in Optical Communication Engineering and over 10 years of experience in the mobile communication sector.
+I boast a strong background in engineering, with a Ph.D. in Optical Communication Engineering and over 10 years of experience in the mobile communications sector.
-I further demonstrate my adaptability by bringing 5 years of expertise in embedded system architecture for autonomous cars.
+I further demonstrate my adaptability by bringing 6 years of expertise in embedded system architecture for autonomous cars.